DomJWise/ooRexxDebugger/README.md

 Swing/AWT libraries are used.
 The JRE/JDK version should not matter unless it is especially ancient or specifically excludes Swing and/or AWT.

-Valdation testing for the  Swing/AWT version is limited to  Windows and Ubuntu 24.04 at this time.
+Validation testing for the  Swing/AWT version is limited to  Windows, Mac OS and Ubuntu 24.04 at this time.

 It's still in active development so you will likely find bugs but features include: